Turner & Hooch

 Turner & Hooch is a 1989 American buddy cop comedy film starring Tom Hanks and Beasley the Dog (among others) as the eponymous characters respectively.
 The film also co-stars Mare Winningham, Craig T. Nelson and Reginald VelJohnson.
 It was directed by Roger Spottiswoode and co-written by Daniel Petrie Jr., who also served as an executive producer.
 Touchstone Pictures acquired the screenplay for Turner & Hooch for $1 million, which was the highest amount ever paid by Touchstone for any script at the time.

-Despite earning mixed reviews, the film was a box office success and opened in the number 1 position.
+Turner & Hooch was released by Buena Vista Pictures Distribution on July 28, 1989.
+Despite earning mixed reviews, the film was a box office success and opened in the number 1 position, grossing $71.1 million against a $13 million budget.
 Following the film's success, it spawned a franchise, including a television movie sequel and a legacy sequel television series.

 Plot

 Scott Turner is a fastidious police investigator in quiet Cypress Beach, California, preparing to transfer to a more exciting position in Sacramento.
 Showing his replacement David Sutton around town, Scott says goodbye to his longtime friend Amos Reed, before the two investigators are called to the discovery of $8,000 in cash at the beach.

 That evening, local seafood magnate Walter Boyett has an employee killed for stealing a matching bundle of cash; hearing the commotion, Amos is fatally stabbed by one of Boyett's men.
 Amos' body is found, and Scott is forced to take custody of Hooch, Amos' pet Dogue de Bordeaux and the only witness to his murder.
 He tries to leave Hooch with the new town veterinarian Emily Carson, who insists that caring for Hooch will be good for Scott.

-Hooch's noisy, destructive nature immediately clashes with Scott's meticulous lifestyle.
+Hooch's noisy, destructive nature immediately clashes with Scott's fastidious lifestyle.
 Returning from buying dog food to find Hooch has completely ransacked his home, a furious Scott kicks Hooch out, only for the dog to return with Emily's collie, Camille.
-Scott brings Camille back to the veterinary clinic, where Emily invites him inside, and they paint her house together as their mutual attraction begins to flourish.
+Scott brings Camille back to the veterinary clinic, where Emily invites him inside, and they redecorate her house together as their mutual attraction begins to flourish.

 Scott takes Hooch to the police precinct, where a wedding is being held across the street.
 Hooch recognizes the wedding photographer as Amos' killer and gives chase.
-Although the man escapes, Scott identifies him as Zack Gregory, a Boyett Seafood employee and former Marine with several prior arrests; Amos' stab wound indicated that his killer had special forces training, and his regular complaints about suspicious activity at Boyett's factory lead Scott to suspect that the company is smuggling drugs.
+Although the man escapes, Scott identifies him as Zack Gregory, a Boyett Seafood employee and former Marine with several prior arrests; Amos' stab wound indicated that his killer had special forces training, and his regular complaints about suspicious activity at Boyett's factory lead Scott to suspect that the company is importing illegally.